What exactly is an accommodation?

 An academic accommodation is defined as any alteration in the usual manner of teaching, demonstrating, or evaluating a course objective, that enables a qualified student with a disability to have an equal opportunity to participate in the educational experience.

 How do you determine accommodations?

 The particular accommodations that a student utilizes will depend upon their particular characteristics and needs, as well as the demands of the course and learning environment.
-Accommodations are developed from the individual student’s documentation that is provided to Disability Services.
+Accommodations are developed from the individual student’s documentation that is provided to Accessibility Services.
 Two students with the same disability may qualify for and be eligible to receive different accommodations.

 What accommodations are appropriate?

-Disability Services staff grants accommodations to students with documented disabilities based on the recommendations of medical or mental health professionals and based on the needs of students.
+Accessibility Services staff grants accommodations to students with documented disabilities based on the recommendations of medical or mental health professionals and based on the needs of students.
 These accommodations should not compromise the essential elements or objectives of the course.

 Am I being fair to other students by granting one student an accommodation?